LeeoniIsrael/personal-finance-tracker/README.md

 📊 Welcome to my GitHub repository showcasing a robust Personal Finance Tracker.
 This project is designed to empower users with comprehensive tools for managing their financial activities effectively.
-With a commitment to simplicity and functionality, this tracker encapsulates modern web technologies and best practices, spanning over [insert lines of code] lines.
+With a commitment to simplicity and functionality, this tracker encapsulates modern web technologies and best practices.

 Key Features